 Investors can use this benefit to consolidate or diversify current investments, make the most of an emerging market, make better returns elsewhere, or reset the depreciation clock.
-Brownstones held in New York can be "exchanged" for new apartments in Miami, for example.
+Brownstones held in New York can be "exchanged" for a Miami luxury condo, for example.
 Vacant land or a commercial building held in Miami can be "exchanged" for other investment real estate in New York.
 The options are many, the rules governing exchanges are tight, and the transactions must be handled by an approved intermediary.

 By relying on sound advice from the real estate agent or property manager, investors can maximize their returns.
 This brings us to the next section.

 STEP 9 GETTING THE RETURN ON YOUR INVESTMENT

 Obviously, there are three major components to getting the biggest return on your investment.
 The first is the price you pay.
 Considering the eventual resale during the purchase process is a sign of a successful investor.
 The article in the link focuses on Miami, but the principles discussed are components of any investment property purchase/resale thought process.